Nathanael Greene: Later life and death

 After resigning his commission, Greene returned to Newport.
-Facing a large amount of debt, he relocated to the South to focus on the slave plantations he had been awarded during the war, and he made his home at the "Mulberry Grove" Plantation outside of Savannah.
+Facing a large amount of debt, he relocated to the South to focus on the slave plantations he had been awarded during the war, and he made his home at the Mulberry Grove Plantation outside of Savannah.
 In 1784, Greene declined appointment to a commission tasked with negotiating treaties with Native Americans, but he agreed to attend the first meeting of the Society of the Cincinnati.
 He then became an original member with the Rhode Island Society of the Cincinnati.

 Refusal of duel with Senator James Gunn

-In 1785, Georgia Senator James Gunn challenged Nathanael Greene to a duel on two different occasions.
+In 1785, Georgia Senator James Gunn challenged Nathanael Greene to a duel on two occasions.
 Gunn felt that Greene had disparaged him a few years earlier, in 1782, when the American Revolution was ending.
 Greene had attempted to keep his war horses for his personal use.
 Gunn sold his war horses in return for lesser horses and a slave and Greene submitted the incident to a Military Court of Inquiry.
 The Military Court did not find any issues with Gunn for the incident, but Greene was still not pleased and submitted the incident to Congress, which did condemn Gunn.

 In February 1785, when Greene was in Savannah inspecting his plantation, Gunn, who also lived in Savannah, sent a threatening letter to Greene.
 Greene refused to engage in an argument with Gunn.
 Still not being satisfied, Gunn challenged Greene to a formal duel on another plantation in Savannah, which challenge was delivered by Major Benjamin Fishbourn and Colonel James Jackson (and later General), who was another Georgia politician.

 On March 2, 1785, Greene declined the duel, on the advice of General Anthony Wayne, stating that he would "never establish a precedent for subjecting superior officers to the call of inferior officers for what the former have done in the execution of their public duty."
 Greene stated to Colonel Jackson that he could have had Gunn court martialed and had his commissions stricken, but he did not want to degrade Gunn.
 Nevertheless, the decision to decline the duel weighed on Greene's conscience and he wrote to George Washington to make sure his reputation was intact.
 Very few men declined challenges to a duel back then as it would often label them as a coward.
 In a May 20, 1785 letter, Washington assured him that his reputation was intact and he had nothing to worry about.
 Gunn did suffer some slight damage as he was not elected back to the Senate in 1786 (although he was re-elected in 1787 and the successive years after).
 Even with Washington's assurances, Greene would always carry pistols in case he ran into Gunn (as they both lived in the Savannah area).